BharathKoneti/opius_outreach_agent/customer_outreach/linkedin_customer_outreach_prompt.md

    - Check their location (US/Canada for initial focus)
    - Ensure company operates in markets we can serve
 8. **Connection Quality**:
-   - Review mutual connections (if 2nd degree)
+   - Review mutual connections (if 2nd degree) - helpful but not required
    - Check if mutual connections are relevant to our industry
+   - **Don't skip high-quality prospects due to connection degree** - company quality trumps connection level

 **Disqualification Criteria:**
 - **PRIMARY**: No evidence of funding or revenue (unfunded early startups can't afford $500-2000/month)